Tribal Libraries web banner

 The FCC's E-Rate program makes telecommunications and information services more affordable by providing discounts to eligible schools and libraries, including Tribal libraries.

-The E-Rate program is administered by the Universal Service Administration Company (USAC) under the direction of the FCC.
-USAC is responsible for processing the applications for support, confirming eligibility, and reimbursing service providers and eligible schools and libraries for discounted services.
+The E-Rate program is administered by the Universal Service Administrative Company (USAC) under the direction and supervision of the FCC.
+USAC is responsible for processing the applications for support, confirming eligibility, and reimbursing service providers and eligible schools and libraries for eligible discounted equipment and services.

 Who is eligible for E-Rate funding?